erichamion/js-email-address-validator/README.md

 ## Future Plans
 - RFC 5321 places some restrictions on domain literals.
 Implement those restrictions.
 - RFC 5321 also is more strict on the local part of the address than the rules I followed.
 Backslash escapes are not allowed in unquoted strings (this now matches the default behavior), a quoted string must be the entire local part (available as an option already), and I haven't fully reviewed to see if there are other restrictions.
 Review the RFC and implement these (possibly as options).
+- An email address cannot be used if it is more than 254 characters.
+Longer addresses can exist, but the SMTP field in which the address belongs requires a string of 256 characters or less, and that string includes a surrounding pair of angle brackets that takes up two of the 256 characters.
   - (On the other hand, this paragraph in RFC 5321 seems to state that backslash escapes can be used outside of quoted strings):

   > Note that the backslash, "\", is a quote character, which is used to